elii-riim/IT/Lab7/readme.md

 ii) A meathod that initializes an object of that type in any object oriented language like python.

 iii) The diffrence between a class and a object is that a class is a template for a object.
 A class pretty much defines the objects properties including a valid range of values.
 A object is a collection of data and meathods that act on those datas when called upon.
 When you instantiate an object you are creating an instance for an object.
 This is given a name and created memory or on a disk using the structure described within a class declaration.

+UNIFIED LANGUAGE ///

+i) OMG is an international, open membership, not for profit technology standards consortium, that was found in 1989.
+UML is a diagramm it is used to visually demonstrate a system the process and the steps you plan on taking movind foward.